 This rule can easily be applied to social media, particularly for b2b companies, as your clients and customers are unlikely to buy from you as a direct result of your social media activity.

 Social media should not solely be used as a way of selling your products or services.
-Instead, you should focus on creating an engaged community around your brand that rely on you to provide them with relevant and interesting content.
+Instead, you should focus on creating an engaged community around your brand that relies on you to provide them with relevant and interesting content.

 After all, social media should be ‘social’.
 Use great content to start conversations with your followers, rather than just push information about your products and services onto their mobile phones, laptops and computers.